|

 (need TIPs on making displays?)

-1. Anyone entering a display must be a paid up member
+a display must be a paid up member of RMS.

 2. Displays can consist of used or unused matchcovers,